 3. Use an updated antivirus

 Some antivirus solutions can detect websites or file attachments that contain malicious code and warn you about it.
-Notice that we included the word “updated”.
-Unless your antivirus database is up-to-date, your antivirus will not be able to detect and destroy the latest malware.
+Just make sure to keep it up to date or your antivirus will not be able to detect and destroy the latest malware.

-4. Do regular software updates/patches
+4. Do regular software patches and updates

 Software patches usually include security updates.
 These updates are meant to fix known vulnerabilities that existed in previous versions.

 5. Implement a strict password policy

 The use of “strong passwords” isn’t the only thing that makes up a good password policy.
 You also need to incorporate mechanisms that enforce password expiration dates, replacements, notifications, and avoidance of previously used passwords.

-7. Establish an information security plan/program
+7. Establish an cyber security risk plan